- February 21, 2023

-Our head injury attorneys have the ability to draw upon what we’ve learned in past cases to ensure that we ask for the fairest possible amount for your injuries.
+The experienced head injury attorneys at Strong Law have the ability to draw upon what we’ve learned in past cases to ensure that we ask for the fairest possible amount for your injuries.
 Rather than focusing on what is the average payout for a head injury, our team focuses on your individual case and what you deserve to truly compensate you for your injuries.

 How Our Lawyers Determine What Amount to Request

 Our head injury attorneys start the process of determining what amount to request by studying your case.
 We focus on what makes your case unique.
-It’s these specific items in your case that help us figure out what amount would represent a fair settlement for you.
+These specific items in your case help us figure out what amount would represent a fair settlement for you.

 Just because we settled another case involving a head injury for a certain amount doesn’t mean your case will settle for the same amount.
 Each case is different.
 Although we may study results from similar past cases, we don’t limit ourselves by what happened in those cases.
 We focus on your case and on your needs for your life going forward.

-We understand the complexities that are part of a TBI lawsuit.
-Strong Law knows how to study the facts in the case to prove exactly what happened in your accident.
+At Strong Law, our legal team understands the complexities that are part of a TBI lawsuit.
+We know how to study the facts in the case to prove exactly what happened in your accident.
 We will interview your doctors to determine what kind of future you’re facing.